Piriformis Syndrome: Symptoms, Causes & Rehabilitation Treatment

 - Standing Hip Extension – Whilst standing contract one bum muscle and pull your straight leg backwards from the hip not the lower back.
 Key thing here is movement must come from the hip not from arching your lower back to extend your hip.

-Here are some ways to stretch the piriformis muscle tension out.
+Here are three ways to stretch the piriformis muscle tension out.

-- Laying on your back bend your affected leg side at the knee bringing the knee to your chest.
-Then try take that knee across to the opposite shoulder.
-For instance take the left knee to the right shoulder direction.
+Knees to Opposite Shoulder StretchStart by laying on your back on the carpet or a yoga/pilates mat then bend your affected side’s leg at the knee and start stretching by bringing the knee to your chest.
+Now try take that same knee across your chest to the opposite shoulder.
+For instance, take the left knee to the right shoulder.
 You should feel a good muscle pull in the bum in the sore area.